Thought-Weaver/CUDA-Game-of-Life/README.md

 * Used a y-dimension for block size > 1.
 * Changed from int to uint_8 which is 8 bits instead of 32.
 * Unrolled loops for counting neighbors.
-* Using short-circuiting on the GoL rules to avoid unnecessary accesses.
+* Used short-circuiting on the GoL rules to avoid unnecessary accesses.
 * Removed memset to reduce number of repeated writes to GPU memory.
 * If width is divisible by 8, updates are computed on the bitwise form instead.